default mode is rt (read text)

 open and close

 The open() built-in function is one of the ways to read and write files.
-The first argument to this function is the filename to be processed.
-The filename is a relative/absolute path to the location of the file.
+The first argument to this function is the filename (relative or absolute path) to be processed.
 Rest are keyword arguments that you can configure.
-The output is a TextIOWrapper object (i.e. a filehandle), which you can use as an iterator.
+The output is a TextIOWrapper object (filehandle), which you can use as an iterator.
 Here's an example:

 >>> fh = open('ip.txt')